mkcode/wrangler-version-deploy-action-with-metadata/README.md

 You must:

 - Use Wrangler v4 (Versions API support required).
+- Ensure you have a reliable way to invoke Wrangler v4:
+-  - You specify this explicitly via the `wrangler_command` input.
+-  - Examples:
-- Ensure `wrangler` is available in your GitHub Actions runner:
+-    - `wrangler`
-  - Example:
+-    - `npx wrangler@4`
-    - `pnpm dlx wrangler@4 --version`
+-    - `pnpm dlx wrangler@4`
-    - or `npx wrangler@4 --version`
-  - or add Wrangler v4 as a dev dependency and use it from PATH.
+-  - No separate install step is required if your `wrangler_command` handles it.
 - Provide a Cloudflare API token:
   - With appropriate permissions for your Worker.
   - Passed via `secrets` to the `api_token` input.